Introduction #

 cdi = blake2s(UDS, blake2s(device_app), USS)

-All of the TKey software, firmware, FPGA Verilog source code, schematics and PCB design files are released under open source/hardware licenses, like all trustworthy security software and hardware should be.
-This in itself makes it different, as other security tokens use at least some closed source hardware for security-critical operations.
+All of the TKey software, firmware, FPGA Verilog source code, schematics, and PCB design files are released under open source/hardware licenses, like all trustworthy security software and hardware should be.
+This, in itself, makes the TKey different, as other security tokens use at least some closed source hardware for security-critical operations.

 Getting Started #